Azure-Samples/ms-identity-java-webapi/README.md

 #### Configure known client applications for service (java-webapi)

-For the middle tier web API (`java-webapi`) to be able to call the downstream web APIs, the user must grant the middle tier permission to do so in the form of consent.
+For a middle tier web API (`java-webapi`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
-However, since the middle tier has no interactive UI of its own, you need to explicitly bind the client app registration in Azure AD, with the registration for the web API.
+However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its Azure AD registration.
-This binding merges the consent required by both the client and middle tier into a single dialog, which will be presented to the user by the client for the first time when the user signs-in.
+This binding merges the permissions required by both the client and the middle tier WebApi and and presents it to the end user in a single consent dialog.
+The user than then consent to this combined set of permissions.

-You can do so by adding the "Client ID" of the client app, to the manifest of the web API in the `knownClientApplications` property.
+To achieve this, you need to add the "Client ID" of the client app, in the manifest of the web API in the `knownClientApplications` property.
 Here's how:

 In the [Azure portal](https://portal.azure.com), navigate to your `java-webapi` app registration: